165

 BOOST BALANCE AND STABILITY WITH STRENGTH TRAINING

-ADD BALANCE TRAINING INTO YOUR DAILY ROUTINE
+ADD BALANCE TRAINING TO YOUR DAILY ROUTINE

 AGILITY DRILLS IMPROVE BALANCE AND COORDINATION

-BOOST BALANCE AND COORDINATION WITH GROUP FITNESS
+BOOST BALANCE AND COORDINATION IN GROUP CLASSES

 STAY ACTIVE THROUGHOUT THE DAY TO BOOST BALANCE